-The Mahia Peninsula is located on the east coast of the North Island between the cities of Gisborne and Napier.
-The Peninsula is a beautiful hilly promontory with a secluded golden sandy beach and wonderfully clean water.
+The Mahia Peninsula is located on the east coast of the North Island, between the cities of Gisborne and Napier.
+The Peninsula is a beautiful hilly promontory with a secluded golden sandy beaches and wonderfully clean water.
 It has a great variety of reefs, points and beaches, hit by swells from all directions.
-The predominant SW wind is perfect for many of the more exposed spots plus a few offshore spots.
-It attracts people from all over the country even if there are no hotels, resorts or playgrounds, remaining purely a wild area.
+The predominant SW wind is perfect for many of the more exposed spots and a few offshore spots.
+It attracts people from all over the country even if there are no accommodation or playgrounds, remaining purely a wild area.
 Humble behavior and maximum respect towards others is recommended due to the localism that reigns in the area.
 This area is full of spots, in fact there are at least 4 reefbreaks, 6 pointbreaks and a powerful beachbreak.
 The black beach represents the name of the nearby Nuhuka reef.
 Black beach is a good quality peak with nice tubing sections.
 To reach the next spot to the east you need to have permits to cross the private property.
 A large path leads to the Rolling Stones spot, named for the boulders present in the shorebreak.
-With rather long and sized swells, it's a world-class quality right-hand pointbreak, where a left one also breaks on the opposite side of the bay.
-Further towards Blue Bay is Railways another right point that requires large swells from the south.
+With rather long and sized swells, it’s a world-class quality right-hand pointbreak, where a left one also breaks on the opposite side of the bay.
+Further towards Blue Bay there is Railways, another right point that requires large swells from the south.
 Opoutama is 6km long, a beachbreak which is very difficult to see flat.
-Right near the reef is Mahia Reef , which offers quiet lefts, regardless of the tide, but which only break with larger swells.
-Diners Beach is the only consistent sandy spot on the peninsula and is often surfaced.
-Te Kapu has a couple of good quality reefbreaks called First and Second Reef , both with fun right-handers that offer the possibility of performing high-performance surfing.
-If the reef is suffering a little and is messy from the wind, then the Mahia Spit beachbreak which favors the left waves is worth checking out.
-The wider sections are more suitable for experienced surfers as the bottom is super shallow and the waves are very fast.
+Right near the reef there is Mahia Reef , which offers quiet lefts, regardless of the tide, but which only break with larger swells.
+Diners Beach is the only consistent sandy spot on the peninsula and it is often surfaced.
+Te Kapu has a couple of good quality reefbreaks called First and Second Reef , both with fun right-handers that offer the possibility of ride high-performance waves.
+If the reef is suffering a little and it is messy from the wind, then the Mahia Spit beachbreak which favors the left waves is worth checking out.
+The wider sections are more suitable for experienced surfers as the bottom is very shallow and the waves are fast.
 The inside part of the spot is an easier wave and because of that it is usually crowded on weekends.
 Mahunga Beach is a perfect wave for longboarding: fun lefts prevail in the north area of the beach, which tend to be better at high tide.
-If there aren't any waves in the whole area, then there's a good chance you'll find something at the aptly named Last Chance spot.
+If there aren’t any waves in the whole area, then there’s a good chance you’ll find something at the Last Chance spot.
 This works with NE swells at medium tide, but reaching the line up may be difficult.
-So, are you all ready for a surf vacation in New Zealand?
+So, are you all ready for a surfing holiday in New Zealand?

 Tariff per person, starting from: